nottledim/ecotrack/lua/README.md

 - Quiet option supresses informational message.
 Errors are written to stderr anyway.
 - Version option prints current configuration and version string.
 If Quiet then only version string is printed.
+- Log messages are printed to /tmp/ecotrack.log when in daemon mode.
+The level for the log file is 'warn'.

 The program can be terminated with SIGINT or by sending 'eXit' as the message to topic-control.